AllenCellModeling/aicsimageio/README.md

 # AICS Image library
-The aicsimageio package is designed to provide an easy interface with CZI, OME-TIFF, and PNG file formats.
+The oldaicsimageio package is designed to provide an easy interface with CZI, OME-TIFF, and PNG file formats.

 ## Level of Support
 We are not currently supporting this code for external use, but simply releasing it